hugheba/g3_1_x_mapping/README.md

 Running this application with Grails 3.1.1 works with all environments and compiled war.

+## Testing ##

 I use an _Application_ Run Configuration in IntelliJ pointing to the SpringBoot g3_1_x_mapping.Application entry class and pass the -Dgrails.env to test scenarios.

+I also change the gradle.properties "grailsVersion" to switch between 3.1.1 and 3.1.18.